 The Company funds itself from a combination of Shareholders Funds and Noteholders investments.
-It has a well-diversified loan portfolio with exposure to property development currently representing less than 3% of Notes on issue and no material exposure to any single borrower or industry.
+It has a well-diversified loan portfolio with exposure to property development currently representing approximately 5% of Notes on issue and no material exposure to any single borrower or industry.

-Importantly, the Company continues to support the towns in which it is represented by sponsoring, supporting and donating to over 30 charitable, community and sporting-based organisations.
-The Westlawn Group made payments to staff for the 2022 financial year in excess of \$8.6 million and payments to suppliers of over \$8.9 million providing a substantial economic benefit in northern NSW and the regions in which it operates.
+Importantly, the Company continues to support the towns in which it is represented by sponsoring, supporting and donating to over 40 charitable, community and sporting-based organisations.
+The Westlawn Group made payments to staff for the 2023 financial year in excess of \$11.2 million and payments to suppliers of over \$16.2 million providing a substantial economic benefit in northern NSW and the regions in which it operates.